 The printer/keyboard emulation mode allows the processor to run operating systems and programs designed for devices such as the 1052, 3210, or 3215.
-Although physically different, these devices accept the same commands and respond in a similar fashion.
-They are emulated on a display console with a recommended optional printer coupled as a hard-copy device.
+Although physically different, these devices accept the same commands and respond similarly.
+They are emulated on a 3278-2A or 3279-2C Display Console with a recommended optional printer coupled as a hard-copy device.

-Printer/keyboard emulation mode requires one 3278-2A Display Console or 3279-2C Color Display Console.
-Options allow three additional 3278-2A, 3279-2C, or printers to be attached to the support processor and configured as needed.
+Printer/keyboard emulation mode requires one 3278-2A or 3279-2C Display Console.
+Options allow three additional 3278-2A, 3279-2C, 3268-2 or 3287 devices to be attached to the support processor and configured as needed.

 In coupled mode, all data read from or written to the device is printed on the printer.
-In uncoupled mode, only up to the last 18 lines of data are displayed on the display console.
+In uncoupled mode, only up to the last 18 lines of data are displayed on the 3278-2A or 3279-2C.
 No hard-copy record is made.
-To couple, assign the same device address to a display console and printer by using the Console Functions Program Load (L) screen.
+To couple, assign the same device address to a display console and printer by using the console functions program load (L) screen.